joe-ldp/MultiResetReborn/README.md

 Edit the values in these files to change your settings and binds.

-You can add new binds (e.g. if you have more than 9 instances) if you just follow the patterns of existing ones.
+You can add new binds (e.g. if you have more than 4 instances) if you just follow the patterns of existing ones.

 ## Basic Usage

+Start up the macro by running MultiResetReborn.ahk.

+Wait for it to say ready, then click the AutoReset gold boots on your first instance.
+Reset using U or your set hotkey, repeat until all of your instances are resetting.

 ## Background Resetting